ericabxy/srd20/_reference/Spells/SpellsS.md

 ---
 author: AKSmith
 date:   2004-03-05 15:16:00 -0800
-parent: Spells
 company: Wizards of the Coast
-operator: asmith
+categories:
+- System Reference Document
+- Spells
 title: Spells (S)
 ---

-<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>
+This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

 ## SPELLS (S)